-The Tribal College Extension Program (TCEP) and Special Emphasis (TCEP-SE) Program are authorized under Section 534(b) of the Equity in Educational Land-Grant Status Act of 1994 (7 USC 301 note), as amended by the Agricultural Research, Extension, and Education Reform Act of 1998 (AREERA) (7 USC 7601).
+The TCEP program and TCEP-SE are authorized under Section 534(b) of the Equity in Educational Land-Grant Status Act of 1994 (7 USC 301 note), as amended by the Agricultural Research, Extension, and Education Reform Act of

+1998 (AREERA) (7 USC 7601).
 This section amends Section 3 of the Act of May 8, 1914 (Smith-Lever Act) (7 USC 341 et seq.), as amended.
-Under this authority, appropriated funds are to be awarded to the 1994 Land-Grant Institutions (hereinafter referred to as 1994 Institutions) for Extension work and funds are to be distributed on the basis of a competitive application process.
+Under this authority, appropriated funds are to be awarded to the 1994 Land-Grant Institutions (hereinafter referred to as 1994 Institutions) for extension program work and funds are to be distributed on the basis of a competitive application process.